Noah-Huppert/scripts/README.md

           wifi networks.
 - `list`: If the name of the shortcut is `list` the script will list all known wireless networks.

+# Touchx
+Creates a file with execution privileges.